caBrer24/and101-project6-superheroV3/README.md

 - [x] Show a `Toast` or `Snackbar` when an item is clicked
 - [x] Add item dividers with `DividerItemDecoration`
+- [x] Used Google material design ShapableImageView to make images into a circular shape

 ## API Choice